sudo-bmitch/run-as-user/README.md

+# Archived

+The concept from this has been incorporated into my docker-base repo: https://github.com/sudo-bmitch/docker-base/blob/master/bin/fix-perms

 # Run As User

 This is an example for how to run Docker containers as the user on the host.